WMSE: Early history of MSOE stations

 The authorized power level was increased to 1,000 watts on April 21, 1927.

 At 3:00 a.m. on June 15, 1927, the first of two major reassignments of radio frequencies made by the new Federal Radio Commission (FRC) took effect.
 The reassignment affected almost 600 of the nation's 694 radio stations.
 WSOE was shifted to a wavelength of 270 meters (1110 kHz).

 The Journal Co. had programmed Marquette University's station, WHAD, since January 1925.
-It couldn't come to a satisfactory agreement with them on where to take the station, and at the suggestion of a Federal Radio Commissioner, decided to purchase another.
+It could not come to a satisfactory agreement with them on where to take the station, and at the suggestion of a Federal Radio Commissioner, decided to purchase another.
 On April 20, 1927, The Journal Co. purchased WKAF.

-On June 1, 1927, WSOE was shifted to a frequency of 1110 kHz and its power reduced to 500 Watts.
+On June 1, 1927, WSOE was shifted to a frequency of 1110 kHz and its power reduced to 500 watts.
 WHAD was assigned to a wavelength of 293 meters (1020 kHz), and ordered to share time with WKAF until the Journal Co. took over the latter station, at which time WHAD would be moved to another frequency.
 That happened on July 25, 1927, and the call letters were changed to WTMJ.

 As a result, WHAD was shifted to 270 meters (1110 kHz) on September 15, and ordered to share time with WSOE.
-On October 15, WSOE's power was cut to 250 Watts.
+On October 15, WSOE's power was cut to 250 watts.

 To compete with WTMJ, The Wisconsin News entered into a lease arrangement with the School of Engineering on November 15, 1927.
 The lease was for a minimum of three years.
 The agreement specified that the newspaper was to "operate the station and furnish all financial support while its ownership and technical supervision was to remain in the hands of the school."
 Subsequent license applications filed on January 11 & 12 were filed in the name of the School of Engineering and The Wisconsin News, respectively.

 To reflect the new arrangement, The Wisconsin News changed the call letters of WSOE to WISN on January 23, 1928.